Mocha--/typescript-workspace/packages/apps/vite-testground/ai.md

 - Customers especially panic when a package sits in one status for more than 2 days
 - The UI should be mobile friendly or mobile first
 - The app is used quite often by users
+- the app should have a live map of where the current parcel is
+- each tracking stage should be interactive
+  - clicking it should show the status on the map

 User interactions:
 - input their tracking number